-The purpose of this article is to evaluate contemporary techniques to CHD diagnosis and therapy, as well as the characteristics of monitoring children and adult patients with residual issues after surgery.
+The purpose of this article is to evaluate contemporary techniques for the diagnosis and treatment of CHD, as well as the approaches to monitoring children and adult patients with residual issues following surgery.
 Recommendations for arranging medical treatment for individuals with CHD are reviewed, including not only clinical but also social and psychological elements of care for this patient population.
 The need of coordinating efforts at all levels of health care to guarantee appropriate treatment and monitoring of patients with CHD is stressed as a critical component of enhancing therapeutic results and quality of life in this group.